First of all, Proforma Invoices and Commercial Invoices are important documents used in the global trade process.

 What is a Proforma Invoice?

-A Proforma Invoice document is an important sales document that is created by the seller of goods.
-When an International order is confirmed, the seller will create a Proforma Invoice document and send it to the buyer.
-This document will confirm the details of the new order and usually includes the seller’s bank details to request payment.
-It’s important to note that a Proforma Invoice is issued before the goods have been produced or delivered.
+Obviously, this document will confirm the details of the new order.
+Also, it usually includes the seller’s bank details to request payment.
+Also, it’s important to note that a Proforma Invoice is issued before the goods have been produced or delivered.
 Read more about Proforma Invoices here.

 What is a Commercial Invoice?

 A Commercial Invoice document is issued to the buyer after the goods have been delivered or shipped.
-The commercial invoice format is essentially the same as a proforma invoice, but the commercial invoice confirms the exact quantity of the products that have actually been loaded and shipped.
+Also, the commercial invoice format is essentially the same as a proforma invoice.
+But importantly, the commercial invoice confirms the exact quantity of the products that have actually been loaded and shipped.
 Read more about Commercial Invoices here.

 Read how a Proforma Invoice works with a Purchase Order.